azrulhasni/keymico/README.md

 (CSP).
 Now imagine that we are a user of their cloud service and these bans hitting Huawei's telco business are expanding as we speak - how much risk would we think this will cost your business?
-Even if Huawei's CSP business is not banned and left alone, wouldn't our customers be worried?
+Even if Huawei's CSP business is not banned and left alone (it was not), wouldn't our customers be worried?
 Would they not move to a more reliable company - non dependent on Huawei?